jasalt/timelapse-linux/scripts/process/readme.md

-Images are arranged in daily directories under sequences folder.
+Images are arranged in daily directories under sequences folder in following dir structure and named with timestamp.
-Outputs videos are stored

-in seImages are held in single  and named in forma

     sequences/yyyymmdd/yyyymmdd-hhmmss.jpg

 # Cleanup content
 See also TODO section
 ## Cleanup dark images
 Imagemagick `identify` command outputs information about image content.
-Currently the average standard deviation value is used for recognizing dark (or white) images.
+Currently the standard deviation value is used for recognizing dark (or white) images.

-    identify -verbose 20150711-140001.jpg | sed -e '/Image statistics:/,/standard deviation:/ !d' -e '/standard deviation/ !d' -e 's/\ *[\: a-z]*//' -e 's/(.*//'
+    identify -format "%[standard-deviation]" 20150711-140001.jpg

-When looking for black images, for better cameras a cutoff value of 4 might be ideal.
-For lower end cameras with more noise, cutoff value of 6-15 should work.
+When looking for black images, for better cameras a cutoff value of 700 might be ideal.
+For lower end cameras with more noise, cutoff value of 800-900 could work.

 A simple command line tool `mvdullimg` helps batch processing out dark images by running script in parallel with `xargs`:

-    ls | xargs -I {} -P 8 -n 1 -t  bash -c 'cd {} && mvdullimg -o ../../dull -d 4'
+    ls | xargs -I {} -P 8 -n 1 -t  bash -c 'cd {} && mvdullimg -o ../../dull -d 700'

-Try the tool with high value (eg. 20) and monitor script output to see what kind of values would work for your content.
+Try the tool with high value (eg. 1000000) and monitor script output to see what kind of values would work for your content.

 ## Remove bottom border
 Some images have had a title outputted by `fswebcam` on the bottom by mistake.
 It's easily removed with `imagemagick`.
 Just make sure that pixel values can be divided by 2, as ffmpeg libx264 may give errors otherwise.